Applying by email: Samples for your successful job application

 Even if you send your application by uploading it to an automated platform, you will still have to write and upload a cover letter along with your resume.
 No matter how it’s sent, the templates below can be used to get you started.

-Your application email is one of the most important messages you’ll send – so always go through the following checklist before you hit “Send”:
+A message to apply for a job is one of the most important emails you’ll send – so when you write your mail draft for a job application, always go through the following checklist before you hit “Send”:

-1. Use a professional email address and signature
+1. Use a professional email address

 2. Write a correct and informative subject line